talhabytheway/cs-308-practical/README.md

 # CS-308 Finals Practical assignment
 ---
+## Description of programs
-- 1- Program to input matrix using 2D array.
+- Program to input matrix using 2D array.
-- 2- Program to find second smallest number in a array.
+- Program to find second smallest number in a array.
-- 3- Program to find wether a word is palindrome or not.
+- Program to find wether a word is palindrome or not.
-- 4- Program to find repeating elements.
+- Program to find repeating elements.
-- 5- Program to find factorial of a number.
+- Program to find factorial of a number.